K12 Attendance:

 A student’s physical presence in a classroom is just one facet of the rich, full picture of student learning.
 Behind this lies student engagement, the “degree of attention, curiosity, interest, optimism, and passion that students show when they are learning or being taught, which extends to the level of motivation they have to learn and progress in their education” (The Glossary of Education Reform).

 The two are closely connected.
-The more engaged and present (physically and otherwise) a student is, the more positive outcomes they experience — and this pattern begins early in their school journey.
+The more engaged and present (physically and otherwise) a student is, the more positive outcomes they experience.
+The more disengaged, the less attentive a student may be — and this pattern begins early in their school journey.

 Below are just a few of the many research findings showing how important attendance is for long-term success: